iBicha/playlet/PRIVACY.md

 keywords.
 In case the user has privacy concerns, they can host their own Invidious instance and use it from Playlet.

+## Innertube

+When the Playlet built-in backend is in use, instead of an Invidious instance, Playlet makes requests directly to Innertube instead of Invidious.

+Similar to Invidious requests, only the bare minimum and necessary information is sent, which is used to enable the viewing of content.

 ## SponsorBlock

 Playlet may request information from a [SponsorBlock](https://github.com/ajayyy/SponsorBlock)